Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

   - The strength of entertainment short videos such as Douyin has diverted users to a certain extent.

 **Product Features**
-  - Recommend five short short videos daily
+  - Recommend five short videos daily
   - Find short videos by category
   - Search by video, author, user and tag
   - Follow quality authors and get their latest videos in time